flutter/website/src/content/platform-integration/web/install-web/install-web-from-android-on-windows.md

 ---
-title: Add Chrome DevTools to Flutter from Android on Windows start
+title: Add web as a target platform for Flutter from Android on Windows start
 description: Configure your system to develop Flutter web apps on Windows.
 short-title: Starting from Android on Windows
 ---